Mungungo: Geography

 Mungungo is in the Wide Bay-Burnett region, 488 km north west of the state capital, Brisbane.

 History

 The name Mungungo is believed to mean "darkness" or "night" in an unidentified Aboriginal language.
 Until 1929, the town was known as Waratah.

+Clonmel State School opened on 12 April 1926 and closed in 1967.
+It was on the eastern side of Monal Road (24.74059°S 151.16890°E).

 The Mungungo Hall (also known as School of Arts) was officially opened with a dance on Saturday 13 July 1929. celebrated its 90th birthday in 2019.

-The now-abandoned Gladstone to Monto railway line reached Mungungo in 1930 with two now-abandonded stations in the locality:
+The now-abandoned Gladstone to Monto railway line reached Mungungo in 1930 with two now-abandoned stations in the locality: